 Romance, sophistication, beautiful scenery, scrumptious food and brilliant wines.
 Holidaying in France conjures up all these images and more.
 There’s something for everybody after making the swift flight across the Channel.
-Whether it’s a romantic stroll in Paris, entertaining the kids at Disneyland, skiing in the Alps or sunbathing on the French Riviera, we all enjoy a stay with our Gallic neighbours.
+Whether it’s a romantic stroll in Paris, entertaining the kids at Disneyland, skiing in the Alps or sunbathing on the French Riviera, a France holiday has it all.

 A trip to Paris is always one of France’s highlights.
-It’s ideal for taking your loved one on a romantic holiday.
+It’s ideal for taking your loved one on a romantic break.
 Think of a moonlit stroll along the banks of the River Seine before tucking into a three-course meal and bottle of Bordeaux red wine at a fine-dining restaurant.
 What could be better?
 Those with a head for heights can take the lift to the top of the Eiffel Tower.
 You quickly see that it’s France landmark for a reason, as you gaze out over the whole of Paris.
 There’s a puzzle to solve when you visit the world famous Louvre museum.
-Just what is the Mona Lisa smiling at?
-Then picture the grandeur of the French kings of old by visiting the Palace of Versailles.
+Just what is the Mona Lisa smiling at? .

 Long sandy beaches and a sunny Mediterranean climate have made the French Riviera a favourite of both families and couples.
 You can even bump into the rich and famous in the fashionable cities of Cannes and Nice.
 Just imagine asking Brad Pitt to pass you the suntan lotion.
 Nice is a particularly popular year-round destination.
 Holidaymakers can sun themselves on the pebbled shores, before exploring the markets and festivals of the romantic old town in the evenings.